GaspardR/snakemake_blockbuster/README.md

 # Important note
  The code in this package is intended to specifically run the analysis as it appears in Boivin V. _et al._, 2019.
 Reducing the structure bias of RNA-Seq reveals a large number of non-annotated non-coding RNA. __Nucleic Acids Research__.
-Available from: _somewhere_
+Available from: _link_

 # RNA-Seq pipeline